 A number of factors may influence how much Hemp Oil you should ingest at any one time.
 This includes product potency, your body weight, and body chemistry.
 Since phytocannabinoids affect everyone differently, first-time Hemp Oil users should start with a small serving size, generally just a few milligrams.
 Ask Your Body™ is the best approach.
 If you don’t experience the effects you seek, add more tincture drops with each subsequent dose until you’re happy with your progress.

 While there’s no harm in sticking with the serving recommendations on your product label, there’s also no additional benefit in ingesting more Hemp Oil than your body needs.
-A serving size that works well for someone else may be less than ideal for you.
+A hemp oil serving size that works well for someone else may be less than ideal for you.
 So, focus on identifying the smallest tincture dose necessary to achieve the needed results.
 Using a larger serving size will simply increase your cost of daily use.

 We encourage you to try our unique lipid infused products to experience how Synchronicity™ Whole-Plant Full-Spectrum Hemp Oil can make you feel.
 However, if you have a medical condition or currently take prescription medication, please consult your health care provider before adding Hemp Oil products to your daily routine.
 While this natural plant product is well-tolerated by most people, the phytocannabinoids in Hemp Oil are known to interact negatively with several prescription and non-prescription medications.